South Africa's gold producers stay in the shallows as prices surge

 But with no boom in new mine development expected, they're unlikely to add enough production any time soon to significantly lift the stubbornly low output of a country that for more than a century was the world's biggest gold producer.

-South Africa's gold exploration has dropped nearly 90% from the 1990s, with spending on mineral exploration declining to just $43 million in 2025 from $900 million in 2006, according to Statistics South Africa.
+South Africa's gold exploration has dropped nearly 90% from the 1990s, with spending on mineral exploration declining to just $43m in 2025 from $900m in 2006, according to Statistics South Africa.

 Its gold production has plummeted to 90 metric tons annually from a 1970 peak of 1,000 tons on dwindling economically viable reserves, labour unrest, and the geologically taxing conditions in the world's deepest mines.